Golden State Foods

-Golden State Foods (GSF) is an Irvine, California-based wholly management-owned and -run business-to-business foodservice company that primarily serves McDonald's.
+Golden State Foods (GSF) is a US wholly management-owned and -run business-to-business company that serves quick service restaurants, including McDonald’s, Starbucks, Chick-fil-A, Taco Bell, KFC and Wendy's.
 Through a joint venture with Taylor Fresh Foods Inc., GSF is one of the biggest and longest-serving suppliers to McDonald's restaurants, including liquid products, and it is McDonald's third-largest beef supplier in the U.S. market.
-The company manufacturers, supplies and delivers food to restaurants such as McDonald's, Starbucks, Chick-fil-A, KFC and Taco Bell.

 History

 1947-1999

 The company was founded in 1947 by Bill (William) Moore and Frank Streeter and began as a small meat company to supply products to Los Angeles area restaurants and hotels.
 It is a 100% management-owned and -operated company.
 In the early 1950s, it started providing meat products to McDonald's Corporation.

-On June 12, 1984, GSF employee Samuel Vasquez, 22 years old, was ground to death by a meat grinder in Golden State Foods' City of Industry, California facility when his coworker turned on the machine while he was inside.
-"The blender amputated his foot and legs, ripped his chest open, tore out his heart and caused both lungs to collapse." according to investigators.
-The machine was able to turn on due to the failure of Golden State Foods to practice lockout–tagout procedures mandated by safety regulations.
-Their practice was to clean with the machine running as it was slightly easier.
-California OSHA and the Los Angeles County District Attorney filed a criminal charge against the company over this matter.
-Golden State Foods pleaded no contest to the criminal charge.
+By 1972, the founder William Moore, who was a friend of Ray Kroc, decided to make McDonald's its exclusive and unique client.
+In 1980, James E. Williams and a group of investors acquired Golden State Foods for $29 million, even though the company was making $330 million in annual revenue.

-In 1998, GSF was acquired by Wetterau Associates, a St. Louis-based investment group led by the CEO Mark Wetterau and The Yucaipa Companies with the latter as the majority stakeholder.
-At that time, GSF was valued at $1.4 billion.
+With 12 manufacturing plants and distribution centers in the United States, Australia and Egypt, GSF generated $1.5 billion in sales in 1997, still with only one unique customer, McDonald's.
+In 1998, the Chairman and CEO James E. Williams, along with Butler Capital Corp, sold Golden State Foods to Wetterau Associates, a St. Louis-based investment group led by the CEO Mark Wetterau and The Yucaipa Companies with the latter as the majority stakeholder.
+The acquirers announced their intention to sell to more customers than just McDonald's.